From the Summer 2017 issue of Ukulele | BY JIM D’VILLE

 When John Lennon and Paul McCartney began writing songs together, they started with the chords of the major scale, most specifically the familiar I–IV–V (or V7).
 Their influences were based on the American rock ‘n’ roll, blues, and rockabilly music they heard in their youth, by artists including Buddy Holly, Little Richard, Chuck Berry, and the Everly Brothers.

-As I’ve pointed out in previous columns, the chords of any major scale are as follows: I, ii, iii, IV, V, vi, and vii (dim7).
+The chords of any major scale are as follows: I, ii, iii, IV, V, vi, and vii (dim7).
 In the key of C, the resulting diatonic chord sequence is: C major, D minor, E minor, F major, G major, A minor, and B diminished 7.

 These chords are the starting point.

 The Beatles’ music began to evolve when the primary songwriters, Lennon and McCartney, started using more complex, extended chords and non-diatonic chords (chords not found in the major scale).
 When the sentiment of the lyrics perfectly matches the emotional value of the chords is when the musical magic takes place.

 By the end of their musical collaboration, after just 12 years, Lennon and McCartney were considered by many to be the most successful songwriting team in history, penning nearly 200 songs, which sold over 600 million units.
 Play the following examples and hear for yourself how an extra note can extend a chord into a more complex emotion, or how a non-diatonic chord thrown into a progression can turn a ho-hum, run-of-the-mill song into pop gold.